rajbos/rajbos.github.io/_posts/2018-06-16-GDBC-DevOps-on-the-Leaderboard.md

 ![WebApp](/images/2018_06_16_GDBC_WebApp.png)

 ## Usage throughout the day
-There was a noticable bump for the period EMEA region was live:
+There was a noticeable bump for the period EMEA region was live:
 ![Users](/images/2018_06_16_GDBC_Users.png)